 - SAP Inventory Management

 - SAP Warehouse Management

 All of these modules go into defining the SAP supply chain process flow.
-Within SAP ERP they also have a role to play with the overall logistics management system and SAP supply chain logistics.
-The SAP Human Capital Management System or SAP HRMS also plays in role in modeling the personnel requirements of each of these modules.
+Within SAP ERP they also have a role to play with the overall logistics management system and SAP supply chain logistics solution set.
+Related SAP logistics modules may also come into play, depending upon your supply planning requirements.
+The SAP Human Capital Management System or SAP HRMS also plays a role in modeling the personnel requirements of each of these modules.